 - Independent Study enables students to explore topics for which Elmira College does not offer courses but in which faculty expertise exists to provide adequate guidance.

 - A form (also referred to as an Independent Study learning contract) must accompany the registration of the course.
 Approval comes from the instructor and advisor.
 When the course is being taught by an adjunct instructor, the Division Chair and the Associate Dean of Advising must also approve the course.

 How do I register for an Independent Study?

 - To register for an independent study, you must obtain an Independent Study Form which is available on your MyEC portal, complete one copy, and have it signed by the instructor and your advisor.
 An independent study must be entered on the registration form as “(Field Code) 2500” or “(Field Code) 4500” based on the level of the course content.

-What is a substitution or waiver form?
+What is a substitution/waiver form?
 When and why would I use one?

 Elmira College degree and major requirements are defined in the Elmira College Bulletin and have been approved by the New York State Department of Education.
 Any deviations from the printed requirements listed in the Bulletin must be reviewed and approved according to established procedures.

 completed, including the signature of your advisor, and submitted in the Office of the Registrar for review by the Educational Standards Committee.
-You will be notified of the Committee's decision in a timely manner.Top of Page
+You will be notified of the Committee's decision.Top of Page

 What are some general guidelines for the Scientific Method requirement?

 - The Scientific Method requirement in the Elmira College General Degree Requirements includes one course from the Physical and Life Sciences and one from the Behavioral and Social Sciences.
 One of the two must include a laboratory experience.